 - Now use a rolling pin to flatten out the dough to about 1/4-1/2 inches thick.

-- Remove the parchment paper from the top and begin cutting out circles or desired shape. if you don’t have a cookie-cutter, you can use a glass cup to cut out the circles.
+- Remove the parchment paper from the top and begin cutting out circles or desired shape.
+If you don’t have a cookie-cutter, you can use a glass cup to cut out the circles.

 - Preheat your oven to 325°F and bake the shortbread cookie for about 12-14 minutes.
 Allow the cookies to cool on the hot baking sheet for about five minutes before transferring to a cooling rack.